Last updated on 12th April 2022

 “Going viral” is not an acceptable answer – although it is the dream for many of us!

 Facebook’s Ad Manager is great for helping you hone in on your marketing objective – and it also makes sure that your video ads are put in the right spot to achieve your goals.

 As soon as you try to create a new campaign on Facebook, you can choose your intended goal:

 The objective you choose will ultimately act as the ‘yardstick’ by which your campaign will be measured.

-So, if you select ‘traffic’ then success will be by the number of clicks through to your site.
-If you select ‘conversions’ then success will be measured by the number of leads you get from the video ad.
+So, if you select ‘Get more website visitors’ then success will be by the number of clicks through to your site.
+If you select ‘Get more leads’ then success will be measured by contact information you get from potential customers.